utility-library/leap/README.md

 > **Note** To contribute to the grammar and/or preprocessor in general please visit [leap_preprocessor](https://github.com/XenoS-ITA/leap_preprocessor).

 ## Installation
-1. [Download the latest version](https://github.com/utility-library/leap/archive/refs/heads/main.zip) or clone the repository with `git clone hhttps://github.com/utility-library/leap.git`
+1. [Download the latest version](https://github.com/utility-library/leap/archive/refs/heads/main.zip) or clone the repository with `git clone https://github.com/utility-library/leap.git`
 2. After downloading/cloning, inside the folder run `npm install`
 3. Then you can start leap as any other resource (`start leap` or `ensure leap` in your `server.cfg`)

 ## Usage
-Add Leap to your resource's dependencies, after which you can access any of its features.
+Add Leap to your resource dependencies, after which you can access any of its features.
 When the resource starts, Leap will handle the preprocessing of the necessary files automatically.

 Example: